jacksonbgillett/EVEI_Geofence_Code/README.md

    -You will most likely have to go outside to get it to work

    -Wait a while and the code should boot up and get readings from the IMU and antenna

+9. Editing
+   -You can edit the VsCode like normal
+   -To edit the code in thonny, you have to plug in to the pico, select the interpreter, and click on the main.py file under the files